brian6932/remnant-two-overseer/README.md

 - AndrewSav for [https://github.com/AndrewSav/lib.remnant2.analyzer](https://github.com/AndrewSav/lib.remnant2.analyzer), which is used as an underlying parsing library
 - Avalonia (EN) telegram channel and specifically Steve for answering many of my AvaloniaUI-related questions
 - And you!
 For taking an interest in the project

+# Known issues
+- When viewing a big list of items application is stuttering on refresh.
+This is due to my control of choice (treeview) not having virtualization, so building a visual tree takes a while.
+I learned about this quite late in development, so I decided to stick with it for now.
+I will try to optimize it when I have extra time (this will require a non-trivial rework)